-Searchable Database of 10,600+ Names on the Memorial Wall
+Searchable Database of 10,872 Names on the Memorial Wall

 To be listed on the Memorial the individual must have been killed while serving with a Bomber Command Squadron or while training with a Bomber Command Operational Training Unit or a Bomber Command Heavy Conversion Unit.
 Individuals included on the Memorial must have been Canadian citizens serving with Bomber Command in any air force or non-Canadians serving with Bomber Command while wearing the uniform of the Royal Canadian Air Force.
 The names of those killed off duty or who died of natural causes are not included.

 We make use of W.R.
-Chorley's series, "Bomber Command Losses" as a guideline as to whether an individual should be included.
+Chorley's series, 'Bomber Command Losses' as a guideline as to whether an individual should be included.

 Per Ardua Ad Astra

 The Bomber Command Museum is the only facility in Canada whose primary goal is to honour those who served with Bomber Command.

 We gratefully acknowledge the invaluable contribution of Les Allison and Harry Hayward in preparing, ‘They Shall Grow Not Old’ as published by the Commonwealth Air Training Plan Museum.
 This work provided the foundation for our Memorial.
 Hugh Halliday generously made available extensive information as well.
 We have also incorporated information provided by the International Bomber Command Centre in Lincoln, UK.

 We also gratefully acknowledge our corporate sponsor Lexicom Internet Services for their technical expertise regarding the incorporation of this Memorial into our website.